Artist: Copyright © Rasmus Holbroe (Jan. 2016).

 The defenders cannot move and lose.

-10. The game is a draw if no capture has been made in the last fifty moves (for this purpose a "move" consists of a player completing his turn followed by his opponent completing his turn).
+10. The game is a draw if no capture has been made in the last hundred moves (for this purpose a "move" consists of a player completing his turn followed by his opponent completing his turn).

 The Copenhagen rules were outlined 2012 by Adam Bartley (Norway), Tim Millar (UK) and Aage Nielsen (Denmark).